-The leading provider of health care provider CPR courses within the Saskatoon district is Saskatoon First Aid Ltd. This business has long been delivering superb consumer support and high quality classes from 2007.
-Having a commitment to low prices and terrific services, Saskatoon First Aid has grown to a leader of first aid and cardiopulmonary resuscitation training in Saskatchewan.
+The leading provider of health care provider CPR courses within the Saskatoon district is Saskatoon First Aid Ltd. This business has long been delivering superb consumer support and high-quality classes since 2007.
+Having a commitment to low prices and terrific services, Saskatoon First Aid has grown into a leader in first aid and cardiopulmonary resuscitation training in Saskatchewan.
 Training courses are supplied frequently throughout the week and at exceptionally competitive costs.
 All CPR “HCP” training courses contain instruction and accreditation with the usage of automated external defibrillators (AED).
-Application for a CPR HCP course or lesson may be completed by way of phone, e-mail or through on-line registration.
+Application for a CPR HCP course or lesson may be completed by way of phone, e-mail, or online registration.
 Personalized CPR HCP / AED programs and re-certifications are also available.
-Visit Saskatoon First Aid and sign up for the workplace approved CPR level “HCP” training course in Saskatoon which fits your time frame.
+Visit Saskatoon First Aid and sign up for the workplace-approved CPR level “HCP” training course in Saskatoon which fits your time frame.

 CPR “HCP” Training Classrooms in Saskatoon

-Saskatoon First Aid offers a promise to providing high quality and organized training locations which are located all through the Saskatoon region.
-Training centres are thoroughly clean and well maintained.
+Saskatoon First Aid offers a promise to provide high-quality and organized training locations which are located all through the Saskatoon region.
+Training centers are thoroughly clean and well maintained.
 The corporation believes that a clean and convenient environment is crucial to understanding 1st aid and CPR / AED abilities and knowledge.
 All course gear is thoroughly washed and well-maintained prior to courses.

 Credible Workplace Approved Awards / Accreditation